What is a rigid coupling?

 For more information check out the following: Rigid Couplings Infographic:

-What type of rigid coupling does Climax manufacture?
+What types of rigid couplings does Climax manufacture?

 Climax manufactures rigid set screw couplings and rigid clamping couplings.
 We also offer customized dimensions, specialized plating and manufacture from a variety of materials.